mrcashe/tau/README.md

 > Its name is 'tau' and if you choose */usr/local* or */usr* as ***PREFIX***
 > directory, that theme may be shown by other programs.

-## Do not Install
+## Using without Install

-If you do not planning to use generated libraries, you may not install the package, all binaries are capable to run from the *./bin/* subdirectory.
+If you do not planning to use built libraries, you may not install the package, all binaries are capable to run from the *./bin/* subdirectory.

-## Using Generated Libraries
+## Using Built Libraries

 To have access to the generated *.pc* file(s), you should run `gmake install`.
 The manual intervention may be required to update ldconfig(8) database.
 Run